lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.rst

 There are two kinds of exporters which differ only in their implementations.
 The first kind — *camel-cased* exporters — is implemented by means of *Template
 Haskell*, the other kind — exporters in braces, as they are shown in the table — is implemented using *CPP macros*.
-Both of them provide *FFI* declarations for functions they export, but the camel-cased exporters are available only from a separate Haskell module `ngx-export <http://hackage.haskell.org/package/ngx-export>`__, which can be downloaded and installed by *cabal*, whereas the CPP exporters are implemented inside the *nginx-haskell-module* in so-called *standalone* approach, where custom Haskell declarations get wrapped inside common Haskell code.
+Both of them provide *FFI* declarations for functions they export, but the camel-cased exporters are available only from a separate Haskell module `ngx-export <https://hackage.haskell.org/package/ngx-export>`__, which can be downloaded and installed by *cabal*, whereas the CPP exporters are implemented inside the *nginx-haskell-module* in so-called *standalone* approach, where custom Haskell declarations get wrapped inside common Haskell code.

 Examples
 --------

-In all examples in this section and later we will use *modular* approach with *camel-cased* exporters and separate compilation of Haskell code.
+In all examples in this section and later, we will use *modular* approach with *camel-cased* exporters and separate compilation of Haskell code.

+To build examples, we will use *ghc*.
+This is rather not practical in modern world where dependencies get normally installed by *cabal* into directories not known to *ghc*.
+Look `here <https://github.com/lyokha/nginx-haskell-module/tree/master/docs/yet-another-doc-with-examples/test>`__ to learn how to build examples using *cabal* and `ngx-export-distribution <https://hackage.haskell.org/package/ngx-export-distribution>`__.

 .. raw:: latex

-   \pagebreak
+   \vspace{5pt}

 **File test.hs**